nathaneastwood/fablore/src/flavour/omens-of-the-third-age.md

 Otherworldly sigils hang in the sky like gibbous moons, driving the animals to lunacy.

 #### Tome of Quandaries - (OMN133)
-"In i'Arathael, the land of dreams, nothing is ever as it seems." - Maela Isulfo
+"In i'Arathael, the land of dreams, nothing is ever as it seems." - Maela Isulfv

 #### Visionary of Orbits - (OMN151)
 "A circle of fate, seven signs bound, and the returning shadow in blood be drowned." - The Auric Seeress